Featuring Breanna Sinclairé – Soprano, Rahzé Cheatham – Baritone & Reuben Zellman – Countertenor

-Bringing something different to Pride month this year, The Transgender District & Opera Paralléle have assembled an exciting line-up of classical singers to showcase their artistry.
+Bringing something different to Pride month in 2022, The Transgender District & Opera Paralléle assembled an exciting line-up of classical singers to showcase their artistry.
 This event is part of a new partnership between the two organizations designed to create more opportunities for emerging transgender or gender expansive performers.
 Get to know each of these three compelling artists as they share their stories and talents.
-Performers will be accompanied by OP’s Resident Pianist Keisuke Nakagoshi.
+Performers were accompanied by OP’s Resident Pianist Keisuke Nakagoshi.

 ‘Expansive’ serves as an invitation from The Transgender District to join them in their place, an area of great cultural and historical significance for the trans community.

 Venue: PianoFight – 144 Taylor St, San Francisco

 Breanna Sinclairé is a graduate from CalArts and San Francisco Conservatory of Music as the first trans person in the opera program.
 On the stage, she has performed in many operatic works: Carmen, Samson and Delilah, Durufle’s Requiem to name a few.
 She has sung with the San Francisco, Washington DC and Los Angeles Gay Men’s Choruses and recently performed for the Americans for the Arts Annual Convention (alongside Speaker Nancy Pelosi).
 She sang the national anthem for the SF Giants and the Oakalnd A’s as the first trans singer to perform at a national sporting event.
 Breanna was named OUT Magazine’s LGBT Hero of the Year 2015.

 In 2019, The New York Times featured Ms. Sinclairé in an article by Michael Cooper, “Transgender Opera Singers Find Their Voices” and has also been featured by KQED Radio “Three Transgender Opera Singers on the Risks They took to Live Authentically ”.